Gguinet/semisupervised-alignment/README.md

 The simplest way to evaluate the result is the Bilingual Lexicon Induction (BLI) criterion, which designs the percentage of the dictionary that can be correctly induced.
 Thus, BLI is often the first step towards several downstream tasks such as Part-Of-Speech (POS) tagging, parsing, document classification, language genealogy analysis or (unsupervised) machine translation.

 Frequently, these common representations are learned through a two-step process, whether in a bilingual or multilingual setting.
-First, monolingual word representations are learned over large portions of text; these pre-formed representations are actually available for several languages and are widely used, such as the Fasttext Wikipedia vectors used in this work.
+First, monolingual word representations are learned over large portions of text; these pre-formed representations are actually available for several languages and are widely used, such as the Fasttext Wikipedia.
 Second, a correspondence between languages is learned in three ways: in a supervised manner if parallel dictionaries or data are available to be used for supervisory purposes, with minimal supervision, for example by using only identical strings, or in a completely unsupervised manner.

-### image example of fasttext + add reference

 It is common practice in the literature on the subject to separate these two steps and not to address them simultaneously in a paper.
 Indeed, measuring the efficiency of the algorithm would lose its meaning if the corpus of vectors is not identical at the beginning.
-We will therefore use open-source data from Facebook containing embeddings of several dozen languages computed using Wikipedia data.
-The fact that the underlying text corpus is identical also helps to reinforce the isomorphic character of the point clusters.

-### add reference to the facebook paper

 Concerning the second point, although three different approaches exist, they are broadly based on the same ideas: the goal is to identify a subset of points that are then used as anchors points to achieve alignment.
 In the supervised approach, these are the words for which the translation is available.
 In the semi-supervised approach, we will gradually try to enrich the small initial corpus to have more and more anchor points.
 The non-supervised approach differs because there is no parallel corpus or dictionary between the two languages.
 The subtlety of the algorithms will be to release a potential dictionary and then to enrich it progressively.

 We will focus in the following work on this third approach.
 Although it is a less frequent scenario, it is of great interest for several reasons.
 First of all, from a theoretical point of view, it provides a practical answer to a very interesting problem of information theory: given a set of texts in a totally unknown language, what information can we retrieve?
 The algorithms we chose to implement contrast neatly with the classical approach used until now.
 Finally, for very distinct languages or languages that are no longer used, it is true that the common corpus can be very thin.

 Many developments have therefore taken place in recent years in this field of unsupervised bilingual lexicon induction.
-One of the recent discoveries, which pushed us to do this project, is the idea that using information from other languages during the training process helps improve translating language pairs.
-We came across this idea while searching for multi-alignment of languages instead of bi-alignment.
+One of the recent discoveries is the idea that using information from other languages during the training process helps improve translating language pairs.

 ### add image of informations between 3 different languages

+--- a reecrire ---

 We chose to approach the problem in a different way, keeping an unsupervised alignment basis however.
 We asked ourselves to what extent we could integrate the knowledge of a given set of languages when learning a new one, without having parallel data for the latter.
 The scenario of multi-alignment unsupervised assumes that there is no parallel data for all language pairs.
 We think it is more realistic and useful to assume that we do not have this data only for the last language.